 - Decent clean desks with a power supply at every one

 - Keep everything clean

 - Providing a place to be quiet and a place to talk

 And if you wanna make a total bad-ass coworking space, deal with these ones too:

 - Different places to eat, away from working area

 - Decent drinks and good coffee

 If you do that, you’re going to be on your way to coworking success.
-Mix this with some solid advice from Levels.io about how to make more money by adding value (not by adding shit coffee) and you might just survive the great coworking purge that is sure to come when WeWork devils take the souls of independents.
+Mix this with some solid advice from Levels.io about how to make more money by adding value (not by adding shit coffee) and you might just survive the great coworking purge that is sure to come when the WeWork devils take all the souls of independents.